 As a part of your psychotherapy or CBT session, you may be asked to maintain a journal to record your life events, thoughts, and reactions.9 Any negative reaction and thought pattern can be grouped under several categories, including:

 - Rejecting positive experiences

 - Learning to control and alter dysfunctional behavior or beliefs

 - Learning to assess external situations and reactions, including emotional behavior

 - Using effective self-evaluation techniques to reflect and respond to any situation

-These coping methods can be practiced either on your own or with your therapist, and even in a controlled environment if you’re confronted with any challenges.
-CBT sessions are even available online.
+These coping methods can be practiced either on your own or

 Another reason CBT stands out among other depression treatment options is that it employs multiple strategies to evaluate your thoughts and behavior, like Socratic questioning (a structured, strategic questioning style that prompts you to connect your thoughts and problems), imagery, and role playing.12 Your therapist may also assign you homework.

 Challenges Of Cognitive Behavioral Therapy For Depression

 While CBT can be highly effective for depression, there are still a few challenges to be aware of.